-(1) Interlocking directorships.

-- (e) The "independent directors" meet, without the presence of members of management, at the end of each regular meeting (unless they waive such requirement) and they have at least two meetings a year at which members of management are not in attendance. - (f) The chairman of the Board, Mr. John M. Cybulski, is an "independent director" within the meaning of section 1.4 of NI 52-110.
+- (1) Interlocking directorships. - (e) The "independent directors" meet, without the presence of members of management, at the end of each regular meeting (unless they waive such requirement) and they have at least two meetings a year at which members of management are not in attendance. - (f) The chairman of the Board, Mr. John M. Cybulski, is an "independent director" within the meaning of section 1.4 of NI 52-110.
 As chairman of the Board, he manages the business of the Board and ensures that the functions identified in its mandate are being effectively carried out by the Board and its committees.
-In addition to ensuring the operation of the Board, the Chairman performs the following functions: - 1. in consultation with the CEO, he prepares the agenda for each meeting of the Board; - 2. he ensures that all directors receive the information required for the proper performance of their duties; - 3. he ensures that the appropriate committee structure is in place and makes initial recommendations for appointment to such committees; - 4. in consultation with the Chair of the Human Resources Committee, he ensures that an appropriate system is in place to evaluate the performance of the Board as a whole, the Board's committee and individual directors, which may include the use of director questionnaires and interviews of each director on his or her performance, and makes recommendations for changes when appropriate; and - 5. he works with the CEO and senior management to monitor progress on strategic planning, policy implementation and succession planning.
+In addition to ensuring the operation of the Board, the Chairman performs the following functions: - 1. in consultation with the CEO, he prepares the agenda for each meeting of the Board; - he ensures that all directors receive the information required for the proper performance of their duties; - 3. he ensures that the appropriate committee structure is in place and makes initial recommendations for appointment to such committees;

-(g) The following table summarizes for each of the directors the number of board and standing committee meetings they have attended for the financial year ended on March 31, 2012:
+- 4. in consultation with the Chair of the Human Resources Committee, he ensures that an appropriate system is in place to evaluate the performance of the Board as a whole, the Board's committees and individual directors, which may include the use of director questionnaires and interviews of each director on his or her performance, and makes recommendations for changes when appropriate; and - 5. he works with the CEO and senior management to monitor progress on strategic planning, policy implementation and succession planning. - (g) The following table summarizes for each of the directors the number of board and standing committee meetings they have attended for the financial year ended on March 31, 2013:

-Director r Board Meetings Audit Committee Meetings Human Resources and Corporate Governance Committee Meetings
+Director Board Meetings Audit Committee Meetings Human Resources and Corporate Governance Committee Meetings

-Claude Boivin 10 of 10 - 4 of 4
+Claude Boivin (1) 9 of 9 - 7 of 7

-John M. Cybulski 9 of 10 - 3 of 4
+John M. Cybulski 9 of 9 - 7 of 7

-Paule Doré 10 of 10 - 4 of 4
+Paule Doré 8 of 9 - 7 of 7

-Christian Dubé 7 of 10 3 of 4 -
+Christian Dubé (2) 3 of 4 1 of 1 -

-Jean-Louis Fontaine 10 of 10 4 of 4 -
+Jean-Louis Fontaine 9 of 9 4 of 4 -

-Gilles Labbé 10 of 10 - -
+Gilles Labbé 9 of 9 - -

-Louis Morin 10 of 10 4 of 4 -
+Louis Morin 9 of 9 4 of 4 -

-Réal Raymond 10 of 10 - 4 of 4
+Réal Raymond 8 of 9 - 7 of 7

-Brian A. Robbins 9 of 10 4 of 4
+Brian A. Robbins 9 of 9 4 of 4 -